For many mothers, getting child support established during a divorce or separation is important for maintaining stability in the home.

-For most families, divorces are extremely complicated and involve a lot of sadness, anger, stress and confusion.
-At the Women’s Divorce & Family Law Group, we work to make the divorce process more manageable and less stressful by explaining all relevant legal issues and responding to the individual client’s needs in each case.
+For most families, divorces are extremely complicated and involve a lot of sadness, anger, stress, and confusion.
+At the Women’s Divorce & Family Law Group, our Chicago divorce lawyers work to make the divorce process more manageable and less stressful by explaining all relevant legal issues and responding to the individual client’s needs in each case.
 Our goal is to help women and mothers achieve the custody arrangements they need, emotional peace of mind, and the necessary financial security to successfully rebuild and restart their lives following a divorce.

 While you may have a friend or family member who has gone through a divorce in recent years, it is often difficult to understand the nuances of divorce law without an experienced advocate on your side to help you through this process.
-In particular, given that divorce law in Illinois recently went through a major overhaul, it is always important to discuss your situation with a dedicated Chicago divorce attorney who has experience advocating for the rights of women and mothers.
+In particular, given that divorce law in Illinois has gone through some major changes over the years, it is always important to discuss your situation with a dedicated Chicago divorce attorney who has experience advocating for the rights of women and mothers.

 Grounds for divorce allowed for a fault-based divorce in Illinois.
 When these grounds for divorce were still on the books as good law, couples in the Chicago area seeking a divorce still had the option to cite “irreconcilable differences” as a no-fault reason for divorce.
-However, as an article in the Northwest Herald intimated, faulted-based divorce is a somewhat antiquated notion.
+However, as the majority of states have now recognized, faulted-based divorce is a somewhat antiquated notion.
 As such, changes to the law resulted in the elimination of grounds for divorce and fault-based divorce.

 It is important to mention that eliminating grounds for divorce has no bearing on spousal maintenance.
 However, the duration of spousal maintenance is related to the time between the date of marriage and the date of filing for divorce under current Illinois law.

-The amount of time required for living separate and apart has changed, however.
-Whereas couples would need to live separate and apart for two years before filing for divorce under the old law, now they must live separate and apart for only six months.
+The amount of time required for living separate and apart was changed by the new laws.
+Whereas under the old law, couples would need to live separately and apart for two years before filing for divorce, now they must live separately and apart for only six months.